 Why You Need an Integrated APM Platform

-This is the first article in a five-part series about the unique O&M challenges of the energy storage asset class and the reasons why owners and operators of mixed portfolios of solar, wind and energy storage assets need an integrated asset performance management platform.
+This is the first article in a four-part series about the unique O&M challenges of the energy storage asset class and the reasons why owners and operators of mixed portfolios of solar, wind and energy storage assets need an integrated asset performance management platform.

 As energy storage becomes increasingly commercially viable, we’re going to see more and more storage deployed with solar and wind energy projects as part of a hybrid energy system.

 And, because of the unique and complex operations and maintenance requirements we discussed in my last article series, energy storage assets must be managed carefully to maximize project ROI and reduce the risk of safety hazards and shortened economic lifetime.
 This creates plenty of challenges when it comes to operating an energy storage system as a stand-alone asset — and the operational and economic tradeoffs multiply when energy storage is combined with solar and wind assets.

 This article series will discuss the unique O&M challenges of the energy storage asset class and provide a rationale for why owners and operators of mixed portfolios of solar, wind and energy storage assets need an integrated asset performance management platform (APM) to maximize the portfolio profitability.